khanmaster/oop_4_pillars/README.md

 print(check_status_code.response_bcc)
 print(check_status_code.check_response_code_with_requests())
 ```
-## this file is imported in run.py to maximise the amazing benefits of OOP
+## This file is imported in run.py to maximise the amazing benefits of OOP